openaq/openaq-upload/backend/README.md

 ## Deployment

 1. Check that the upload S3 bucket for the project exists in the AWS account.
 By default this will be named `upload-tool-bucket-<stage>`.
+View details on bucket creation in main [README.md]('../README.md')

 2. Deploy the service with `serverless deploy --stage <stage-name>` and grab the public and private endpoints.
 By default it will deploy to the `dev` stage.